-From 2015 through May 2020, the Compensation Committee retained Deloitte Consulting as its independent compensation consultant.
-Beginning in June 2020, the Compensation Committee retained Pay Governance as its independent compensation consultant.
+The Compensation Committee has retained Pay Governance as its independent compensation consultant.
 The compensation consultant assists the Compensation Committee in reviewing the framework of the Company's executive compensation program as well as compensation packages including direct salary, annual incentive and long-term equity incentive programs for Mr. Singh, Mr. Cornish, Ms. Lunak and Mr. Bansal.
+Pay Governance does not provide any other services to the Company.